240415-NET/trainer-code/Week3/TrackMyStuff/AppPlanningDocument.md

 - User interactions through the console with exception handling
 - Single User
 - Persist data to a local file on my machine*
-- Separate things into 3-4 Layers
+- Separate my code/logic into 3-4 layers.
+(Presentation (UI the user sees), Data Access (Communicating with our data store), Controllers/Business Logic, Models)

 ## Application Ideas